-Size and term of board
+Size and term of Board

-Under the provisions of the Second Amended and Restated Certificate of Incorporation, dated October 17, 2019 (the "Certificate of Incorporation"), and the Fifth Amended and Restated Bylaws of the Company, dated January 25, 2023 (the "Bylaws"), the total number of directors constituting the Board may be fixed from time to time by resolution of the Board.
-The total number of directors as determined by the Board is nine.
+Under the provisions of the Second Amended and Restated Certificate of Incorporation, dated October 17, 2019 (the "Certificate of Incorporation"), and the Sixth Amended and Restated Bylaws of the Company, dated February 1, 2024 (the "Bylaws"), the total number of directors constituting the Board may be fixed from time to time by resolution of the Board.
+The total number of directors as determined by the Board is presently ten.
+In connection with the election of directors at the 2024 Annual Meeting, the authorized number of directors is being reduced to nine.

-Each director will serve for a term of one year, ending on the date of the next Annual Meeting of Shareholders following the date of such director's election or appointment; provided that the term of each director will continue until the election and qualification of his or her successor, subject to his or her earlier death, resignation, disqualification, or removal.
+Each director will serve for a term of one year, ending on the date of the next Annual Meeting of Shareholders following the date of such director's election or appointment; provided that the term of each director will continue until the election and qualification of his or her successor, subject to his or her earlier death, resignation, disgualification, or removal.